BPS Lie algebras for totally negative 2-Calabi-Yau categories and nonabelian Hodge theory for stacks: Moduli stacks of objects in -dimensional categories

 \subsection{Assumptions for the construction of the relative CoHA product}

-For the construction of the relative Hall algebra product, we need three assumptions: one for the construction of the pushforward along $p$, one for the construction of the virtual pullback by $q$ and one rather technical assumption concerning iterated virtual pullbacks along forgetful maps from stacks of three-step filtrations.
+For the construction of the relative Hall algebra product, we need two assumptions: one for the construction of the pushforward along $p$, one for the construction of the virtual pullback by $q$.

-The following assumption is required in the definition of pushforward by $p$. \begin{assumption}{1} (Assumption for the construction of the pushforward by $p$).
+\begin{assumption}{1} (Assumption for the construction of the pushforward by $p$).
 Let $\mathfrak{Exact}$ be the stack of short exact sequences in $\mathcal{A}$.
 We let $p\colon\mathfrak{Exact}\rightarrow \mathfrak{M}$ be the morphism forgetting the extreme terms of the short exact sequence.
 We assume that $p$ is a proper and representable morphism of stacks. \end{assumption}